The Layoff Guide

 Am I Eligible for Unemployment in Kansas?

-To qualify for unemployment benefits in Kansas, you must meet these requirements:
+To qualify for unemployment benefits in Kansas, you must meet these requirements (or take the 1-minute eligibility quiz for a state-aware read on your specific situation):

 1. 1Visit GetKansasBenefits.gov to file online